-Only instances may be grouped together:
+Only instances may be grouped together if:

-- Which are in the same FREL reference region. - Whose agents and drivers of deforestation (and if applicable degradation) are the same as those in the project area defined prior to the inclusion of the instance. - Whose areas do not include previously excluded segments. - All areas to be grouped must include the same pools.
+- Are in the same FREL reference region. - Whose agents and drivers of deforestation (and if applicable degradation) are the same as those in the project area defined prior to the inclusion of the instance. - Whose areas do not include previously excluded segments. - All areas to be grouped must include the same pools. - The start of activities of the new instances is after the last verification of the CCMP.